About me

 Software

-I am a software developer and act as technical lead for the community organization Computational Infrastructure for Geodynamics (CIG).
-I am one of the principal developers and maintainers of the free modeling software ASPECT (Advanced Solver for Problems in Earth’s Convection).
+I am a software developer and one of the principal developers and maintainers of the free modeling software ASPECT (Advanced Solver for Problems in Earth’s Convection).
 ASPECT uses modern numerical methods to support research in simulating convection in the Earth’s mantle and elsewhere.
+I also contribute as a maintainer to the open-source finite-element framework deal.II.
 I contribute to a number of different CIG software projects and act as a reviewer for scientific software for the Journal of Open Source Software and other journals.
 I was selected as one of the 2019 Better Scientific Software fellows by the IDEAS team of the Department of Energy’s Exascale Computing Project.